Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections

 \subsubsection{RXC\,J2211.7$-$0349}

-RXC\,J2211.7$-$0349 (RXC2211), located at $z=0.397$, is optimized with a total of 10 systems (32 multiple images and 45 lensing constraints), where 1 system has a spectroscopic redshift and the remaining 9 redshifts are optimized within the model.
-A total of 197 cluster member galaxies are included in the model, and are fitted with a scaling relation optimizing 2 parameters.
-The model uses 5 potentials to describe the mass of the cluster.
-The final model has an rms of $0\farcs80$, and the mass enclosed within 200\,kpc and 500\,kpc is $\sim2.81\times10^{14}M_{\odot}$ and $\sim7.04\times10^{14}M_{\odot}$, respectively.
+RXC\,J2211.7$-$0349 (RXC2211), located at $z=0.397$, is optimized with a total of 10 lensed source galaxies (32 multiple images and 45 lensing constraints), where 1 source galaxy has a spectroscopic redshift and the remaining 9 redshifts are optimized within the model.
+A total of 197 cluster member galaxies are fitted with a scaling relation based on a reference luminosity $L^*$ for the BCG of the cluster (F814W = 19.20).
+The model uses five potentials to describe the mass of the cluster.
+The final model has an rms of $0\farcs57$, and the mass enclosed within 200\,kpc and 500\,kpc is $\sim2.81\times10^{14}M_{\odot}$ and $\sim7.04\times10^{14}M_{\odot}$, respectively.
 We provide a detailed description of the cluster modeling in the following paragraphs.

 We update the lens model of RXC2211 that was first presented in \cite{cerny2018}, based on \hst~observations from the ReIonization Lensing Cluster Survey (RELICS; \citealt{coe2019}).
-The original model consisted of three different multiple image systems, oriented mainly around the BCG of the cluster.
-The \jwst-SLICE imaging allow us to add seven new multiple image systems to this model.
-The substructure in all ten systems of this model is clearly resolved, which allows us to use the clumps in five systems as additional constraints in the model.
+The original model consisted of three different lensed source galaxies, oriented mainly around the BCG of the cluster.
+The SLICE \jwst~imaging allows us to add seven new lensed source galaxies to this model.
+The substructure in all 10 sources of this model is clearly resolved, which allows us to use the clumps within five source galaxies as additional constraints in the model.